sornekian/vornekian/README.md

-# Doctor Website
+# Vornekian Website

-A modern and responsive website for a doctor's practice.
+A modern and responsive website.

 ## Features
 - Home page